Welcome to Summit Emotional Health

 Mrs. Hammond joined Summit in March 2019 as a Licensed Clinical Social Worker.
 She received her Master of Social Work from Virginia Commonwealth University (VCU) in 1990.

-Bruce works with clients of all ages specializing in anxiety, depression, and adjustment disorders.
+Bruce works with clients of all ages specializing in anxiety, depression, ADHD and adjustment disorders.
 Bruce’s work centers around moving beyond emotional pain caused by divorce, death, difficult transitions, and other real life stressors.
 Her work emphasizes improving school, work, and family relationships at every developmental stage, maximizing each individuals unique strengths and competencies.
 Bruce provides individual, family, and couple’s therapy as well as parent consultations.

 Bruce is trained in the Collaborative Divorce Model, serving as a Divorce Coach and Child Specialist.
 She is a member of Virginia Collaborative Professionals (VaCP) and her local practice group, Collaborative Professionals of Richmond (CPR).